Jason Ralph: Early life

 Jason Ralph was born in West Palm Beach, Florida.
-He was raised in McKinney, Texas, a city outside of Dallas, and attended McKinney High School, graduating in 2004.
+He was raised in McKinney, Texas, a city outside of Dallas, and attended McKinney North High School, graduating in 2004.
 He studied acting at Collin College and then attended State University of New York at Purchase, where he graduated with a BFA degree in 2010.

 Career

-In 2010, he co-founded the theater company named Strangemen Theater Company, now Strangemen & Co., with his peers from Purchase College.
-As an artistic director of his company, Strangemen produced several plays including the Obie Award-winning production of The Woodsman by James Ortiz and Edward W. Hardy.
+In 2010, he co-founded the theater company Strangemen and Company with peers from Purchase College, including James Ortiz.
+As a co-artistic director of his company, Strangemen produced several plays including the Obie Award-winning production of The Woodsman by Ortiz.
 In the 2010s, Strangemen produced off-Broadway productions and workshops of The Little Mermaid, Free Delivery, On the Head of a Pin, The Woodsman, and Bernie and Mikey's Trip To the Moon, as well as an annual theater festival.
 In 2015 and 2018, they produced various workshops at the Guild Hall of East Hampton.
 As of 2018, Ralph serves as the company's Artistic Director and President.

 In 2014, he starred in the comedy-drama movie I'm Obsessed with You alongside Manish Dayal, Rachel Brosnahan and Thomas McDonell.
 Also that year, he played the role of Ian Thompson in the film A Most Violent Year and starred in the pilot episode of Looking.

 In 2015, he played the role of Harrison Dalton, the son of President Dalton in the CBS TV series Madam Secretary and as Mike Vickery in the NBC TV series Aquarius.
 He also played Stan in Manhattan.
 The same year, Ralph was cast as Quentin Coldwater, the lead role in the Syfy fantasy drama series The Magicians, which premiered on December 16, 2015.
 He starred in the show from 2015 to 2019.